Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

 Surface Deform Modifier
 ***********************

-The Surface Deform Modifier allows an arbitrary mesh surface to control the deformation of another, essentially transferring its motion/deformation.
+The *Surface Deform* modifier allows an arbitrary mesh surface to control the deformation of another, essentially transferring its motion/deformation.
 One great use for this is to have a proxy mesh for cloth simulation, which will in turn drive the motion of your final and more detailed mesh,